 Specify property values

-In a simulation, steps properties represent relevant message elements, such as a header, payload, or name.
-To define these steps properties you can use rules and values.
-These values can be either static or dynamic.
+In a simulation, step properties represent the relevant elements of a message, such as a header, payload, or name.
+You can use rules and values to define these step properties.
+For example, you can insert, verify, or save data.
+You can also trigger a service by comparing a value.
+Values can be either static or dynamic.

-This topic shows practical examples on how to use values in your simulations.
-The examples also explain which steps property you can use with which values.
+This topic shows practical examples of how to specify property values in your simulations.
+The examples also explain which steps properties work with which values.

 Use multiline values

 YAML uses indentation instead of indicators to mark the structure.
-This is essential if you use multiline values.
-Make sure that these values are indented under the property.
+This is essential when you use multiline values.
+Make sure these values are indented under the property.

 In this example, you can see an indented multiline payload value.